 Instructs employees, supervisors, and managers how to prevent work-related injuries and how to report these incidents when they do occur.

 Preparation and understanding what to do in an active threat scenario, knowing how to identify a potential threat.

 Safety Champions are required to complete training on an annual basis.

 - Hazard Communication

 All of these trainings are available to all employees.

 Employees can alert the safety team to existing or potential safety concerns with a reportable event form and checklists for topics such as office safety, workstation ergonomics, and safe lifting to help our workplaces stay as safe as possible.
 The corporate safety team reviews and responds to every reportable event form and email received and works directly with local management and other departments to promptly address any concerns raised.

 Employees may report anything in need of repair to their supervisor and can contact the corporate safety team directly to report potential safety hazards without fear of any sort of reprisal from management.
 They can also use an online form to report any injury they may have sustained, near miss they had, or if they refuse to work or want to remove themselves from what they feel is an unsafe or unhealthy work condition.
 Once reported, the situation is investigated and addressed with local management and/or appropriate departments.

 We have installed automated external defibrillators (AEDs) in all locations and provide training for employees.
 Well-stocked first-aid kits are also available at all locations.
 We do not have our own on-site medical facility to treat our employees should they need medical attention.
-If an employee is injured at work, the corporate safety team will not share their medical diagnosis or any other specific medical or treatment details with their supervisor or manager, with the exception of any work restrictions that may be given.
+The corporate safety team will not share the medical diagnosis or any other specific medical or treatment details of an employee who was injured at work with their supervisor or manager, with the exception of any work restrictions that may be given.